Effective Strategies for Full Fine-Tuning of LLMs

 }

-FSDP as Alternative to DeepSpeed
+FSDP as an Alternative to DeepSpeed

 from torch.distributed.fsdp import FullyShardedDataParallel as FSDP